 - Splits firewood with less force than a standard ax

 - It’s heavier and larger than typical splitters, making it less portable

 3. Best Large Kindling Splitter

 In many ways, the Mighty Hand Kindling Splitter XL is just as good or better than the Kindling Cracker XL.
 It’s not quite as big as the Kindling Cracker with a ring diameter of 8″ rather than 9, but it’s just as solid, stable, and durable as the Kindling Cracker.
 Setup is effortless with this kindling splitter as well.
-All you have to do is take it out of the box, put it on a level surface, and you’re ready to start splitting.
+All you have to do is take it out of the box and start splitting wood once the splitter is on a level surface.

 - Large opening to fit logs up to 8 in in diameter